jackmaden/philosophybreak/src/pages/articles/metaphysics-what-is-it-why-is-it-important-today/index.md

 authorPic: "./philosophybreak.png"
 authorLink: "https://twitter.com/jackmaden_"
 ---
 <span class="big-letter">W</span>hat is the fundamental nature of reality?
 What is time?
 What is space?
 Is there a God?
 [Is the world around us ‘real’?](/articles/is-the-world-around-us-real/) What is change?
 Do numbers exist?
 What is causation, and can there be such a thing as a ‘first cause’?
 Why is reality like it is?
 What does it mean for something to exist?
 [Why does _anything_ exist?](/articles/why-does-anything-exist/)

-These are just a few of the questions posed by the oft-derided, mind-melting realm of metaphysics.
-As [18th-century German philosopher Immanuel Kant](/reading-lists/immanuel-kant/) puts it:
+These are just a few of the questions posed by the oft-derided, mind-melting realm of metaphysics, perhaps the most obscure of [philosophy’s four core branches](/what-is-philosophy-definition-4-core-branches/).

+As 18th-century German philosopher [Immanuel Kant](/reading-lists/immanuel-kant/) puts it:

 >Metaphysics is a dark ocean without shores or lighthouse, strewn with many a philosophic wreck.

-## What is metaphysics?
+## What is metaphysics in simple words?

 <span class="big-letter">S</span>o what _is_ metaphysics, exactly?
 Like most metaphysical questions, that’s not an easy one to answer.
-We might think based on the word itself that it refers to some ‘meta’ version of physics, but that's not quite accurate.
+We might think based on the word itself that it refers to some ‘meta’ version of physics, but that’s not quite accurate.

-‘Metaphysics’ was actually coined by Andronicus of Rhodes, a bibliographer of [Aristotle’s work](/reading-lists/aristotle/) in the first century BC.
+‘Metaphysics’ was actually coined by Andronicus of Rhodes, a bibliographer of [Aristotle’s books](/reading-lists/aristotle/) in the first century BCE.

 Andronicus was looking to categorize the works that came after Aristotle’s writings on ‘Physics’, and thus simply grouped them with the title ‘After Physics’ — or, ‘Metaphysics’.

 Putting its rather arbitrary etymological origins to one side, we can say the word ‘metaphysics’ refers to the philosophical study of _reality:_ metaphysics essentially attempts to establish a coherent picture of what reality ultimately _is_ and how reality ultimately _works_.